FAQs for starting up a hop farm in New York by Steve Miller 5-17

 What is the system of growing plants that will produce the highest yield?

-The highest yields are still with full size plants on high trellises 16-20 ft.
-About 900 plants /acre are required about 3ft apart and rows 12 ft apart.
+The highest yields are still with full size plants on high trellises 16-20 feet.
+About 900 plants per acre are required about 3 feet apart and rows 12 feet apart.
 There are a few different high trellis systems being tried out in the Northeast.
-Low trellis systems (10 ft with plastic deer netting) are being used out west, but require specialized ($350,000) over the row harvesters unless you plan to hand pick in the field.
+Low trellis systems (10 feet with plastic deer netting) are being used out west.
+These require specialized ($350,000) over the row harvesters unless you plan to hand pick in the field.
 It may also be more difficult to manage diseases in low trellis hops so I do not see this as a viable option.
-Also there are very few varieties that lend themselves to dwarf production, which also means less diversity to offer a brewer.
+Also there are very few varieties that lend themselves to dwarf production.
+This means less diversity to offer a brewer.

 What about irrigation?